 Heavy tulle and heavy color were on display at the Vera Wang presentation, and though it was a risk for the veteran designer, it paid off.
 This hand-painted gown was even more stunning in person, with the colors softly flowing from each layer of tulle, making a bold statement ever so lightly.

 For the designer’s 30th birthday, Packham wanted to fuse the past with the present.
 All of the gowns had elements of her signature understated glamour, but it was nice to see renditions like this cap-sleeve gown that had a delicately beaded bodice.

 Reem Acra presented an incredible show during Barcelona Bridal Week, but this gown in particular blew me away – it was a real-life Cinderella moment.

 Andreas Kronthaler for Vivienne Westwood

-The entire collection was composed of ivory gowns, yet very anti-traditional bridal, a combination you rarely see in this market.
+The entire collection was composed of ivory gowns in very anti-traditional shapes – a combination you rarely see in this market.
 I loved the layers, proportions, and avant-garde silhouettes Kronthaler was willing to go for, like this tulle creation.

 It’s always sexy for the Pronovias bride, and I loved to see the interpretation of what is sexy be expounded upon.
 The shape of this gown reminded me of the iconic Versace gown worn by Elizabeth Hurley.
 Though I never thought of it as a bridal gown, this was one of my favorites over the past couple of weeks.

-This season, Inmaculada García made a definite return to her roots, reverting to clean lines with feminine touches.
-Every piece really had its own personality, a rarity in bridal market, and the little details like the ruffle trim and crossed neckline on this gown didn’t go unnoticed.
+This season, Inmaculada García made a return to her roots, reverting to clean lines with feminine touches.
+Each piece had its own personality, and the little details like the ruffle trim and crossed neckline on this gown didn’t go unnoticed.